 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.

-These are still observational studies, but they’re huge, and they cover a long span of years—that makes their conclusions more reliable.
-And both studies found a decreased risk of serious cardiovascular diseases among the coffee drinkers.
+These are still observational studies, but they’re huge, covering a long span of years—that makes their conclusions more reliable.
+Both studies found a decreased risk of serious cardiovascular diseases among coffee drinkers.

-The Guardian article also does a great job outlining the shortcomings of these studies:
+The Guardian‘s article also does a great job outlining the shortcomings of these studies: